MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 ## Summary
 [summary]: #summary

 This rfc proposes a variety of changes to our existing testnet terraform modules and main.tf files to more reliably create and manage both QA nets and production deployments.
 Our existing setup is very hacky and requires knowledge of many tools to use effectively.
 The intention with this refactor/these changes is to leverage terraform's `.tfvars` files to configure networks but allow sharing a "qa.tf" file for qa nets and a "prod.tf" file for production networks.
-This, along with other tweaks to the terraform listed below, resolves major pain points with the existing setup, and standardizes a simpler process for folks to learn/understand.
+This approach, along with other tweaks to the terraform listed below, resolves major pain points with the existing setup, and standardizes a simpler process for folks to learn/understand.

 ## Motivation
 [motivation]: #motivation